deltachat/deltachat-pages/ru/contribute.md

 - [Ошибки Delta Chat iOS](https://github.com/deltachat/deltachat-ios/issues)
 - [Ошибки Rust Core Library + Python Bindings](https://github.com/deltachat/deltachat-core-rust/issues)

-Мы всегда ищем разработчиков и дизайнеров, которые хотят помочь нам и знакомы с C, Rust, Java, Swift, Javascript или Python на Android, iOS, Windows, Linux или Mac.
+We are always looking for developers and designers who want to help along and are familiar with C, Rust, Java, Swift, Javascript or Python on Android, iOS, Windows, Linux or Mac.
-Мы обычно предлагаем контракты или работу по 20 часов в неделю (если вы находитесь в Германии).
+We typically offer 20 hours per week contracts or employments (if based in germany).
-Пожалуйста, не стесняйтесь обращаться к нам (delta at merlinux eu) если вы заинтересованы в том, чтобы помочь нашим усилиям!
+Please don't hesitate to reach out (delta at merlinux eu) if you are interested to help our efforts!

-# Пожертвовать деньги
+# Donate Money

-Если вы поддержите DeltaChat в денежном выражении, то вы поможете ему и дальше развиваться как независимому проекту, который работает и ориентирован на своих пользователей:
+If you monetarily support DeltaChat you help it to stay and grow as an independent project that works and is oriented towards its users:

 - IBAN DE86100777770428658900, Account owner (please always specify): Björn Petersen, BIC NORSDE51XXX
 - PayPal or credit card: [paypal.me/deltachat](https://paypal.me/deltachat/20)